 Smelling burnt oil?
 First, check the oil dipstick.
 You might be running out of engine oil or your engine could be overheating.
 If neither is the case, look for oil leaking onto the engine block or exhaust manifold.
 Next, check your transmission fluid.
 If it’s low, it could be burning in the transmission because the gears aren’t properly lubricated and are overheating.
 Also be sure that you’re using the correct type of engine oil for your vehicle.
-Use the Cenex® Equipment Lookup feature to help you find which lubricants are recommended for your car.
+Use the Cenex® Equipment Lookup Tool to help you find which lubricants are recommended for your car.

 If you turn on the heater or air conditioner and it smells like a musty basement, you could have mildew growing inside the AC evaporator.
 Turn off the AC and drive with the fan on high to dry the system out.

 A burnt carpet smell, especially after extensive use of the brakes, could mean your vehicle’s brake pads are overheated, or you left the hand brake on.
 When this happens, take your vehicle to a mechanic to replace the worn brake pads.